Coimbra Academic Association: Organization

 The AAC is governed by a "D.G. - Direcção Geral" (Directorate-General, the main board) made up entirely of students of the University of Coimbra; yearly elections take place to name the members of this board, any student can sign up to be a candidate.
 All the students of UC are entitled to vote for the AAC board.
 The current president of the main board is João Assunção.

 Since the late 1990s inside the AAC structure have been created several local student unions, representing courses, departments or sometimes faculties/colleges.
 Known as “Núcleos” (Portuguese for nucleus), these semi-independent unions have their own elected internal organs.
 All of them represent a major role in the AAC political, cultural, sportive and social life.
 In 2008 the AAC comprehended 25 of such unions, of which NEFLUC (Students union of the Faculty of Letters) is the biggest, representing nearly 3000 students.

 The main building of the Coimbra's Academic Association was inaugurated in 1961 and holds the offices of many sports clubs (secções desportivas) and arts sections (secções culturais).
 There are also rehearsal halls, a medical centre, academic services, extensive indoor gardens, a theatre-cinema with approximately 1,000 seats (Teatro Académico de Gil Vicente), and a café–restaurant where many students meet up and enjoy a wide selection of foods.
 AAC is the umbrella organization for a number of autonomous entities, the organismos autónomos.

 Some of its better known former members include Salgado Zenha, Manuel Alegre, António de Almeida Santos, Miguel Torga, António Nobre, Vergílio Ferreira, Zeca Afonso, and Adriano Correia de Oliveira.

 In addition, the AAC is the organizing and regulating body of the typical student Praxe (Praxis) of the University of Coimbra (UC), a rich tradition of rituals and festivities organized by UC's students, for the students.

 Sports sections

-Many sports teams and athletes of the AAC sports clubs have been regularly involved with major national and international sports clubs and competitions.
-The AAC sports clubs hold many of their training sessions and games in the University Stadium and Sports Complex of the University of Coimbra located in the Santa Clara area of the city, in the southern bank of the Mondego river.
+Many sports teams and athletes of the AAC sports sections have been regularly involved with major national and international sports clubs and competitions.
+The AAC sports sections, which are the sports departments of AAC, hold many of their training sessions and games in the University Stadium and Sports Complex of the University of Coimbra located in the Santa Clara area of the city, in the southern bank of the Mondego river.
 There is also the historical Campo de Santa Cruz close by the Pólo I campus of the University of Coimbra, the oldest campus of this university, which as facilities that include 2 fields for the practice of several sports events including football, rugby and baseball.